costerwi/plugin-assemblyMod/README.md

 # plugin-assemblyMod
-Abaqus/CAE plugins to work with Parts and their Instances
+This is a collection of Abaqus/CAE plugins to help work with Parts and their Instances, especially in large imported assemblies.

 ### Assembly module plugins